Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 ### EventGridConsumer
 `EventGridConsumer` is used to desrialize an event received.

+For more information about the key concepts on EventGrid, see [Concepts in Azure Event Grid][publisher-service-doc]

 ## Examples

 The following sections provide several code snippets covering some of the most common EventGrid tasks, including: